 Getting Started: Life to Eagle

-The following 12 steps have been outlined to ensure a smooth procedure for the Scout, the unit leadership, the local council, and the volunteers who are to conduct the Board of Review.
-Eagle candidates should share these steps with their unit leaders so that they can fully understand the procedures that must be followed.
+The following path has been outlined to ensure a smooth procedure for the Scout, the unit leadership, the local council, and the volunteers who are to conduct the Board of Review.
+Eagle candidates should share the process with their unit leaders so that they can fully understand the procedures that must be followed.

 Items contained within indentions and italicized are Crossroads of America Council’s interpretation of the Boy Scouts of America policies.
 Most items are clarifications, but in some cases, the council is given the ability to set a council policy.